Knowledge Base

 <a href="<t4 type="content" name="Name" output="fulltext" />">Keep reading</a>

-When used as a Block level element the fulltext helper can be used in a Page Layout and will let you know if the current page is a fulltext page or not.
+When used in a block level expression, the fulltext helper can be used to let you know if the current page is a fulltext page or not.
+This is most useful in a Page Layout.

 For example: